 Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

-On March eleventh, 2011, an immense earthquake (14h46 neighborhood time) and the accompanying wave (15h35 nearby time) caused the cooling of the reactors and the cooling of the spent fuel pools of the Fukushima Daiichi nuclear plants to fizzle.
+On March 11, 2011, an immense earthquake (14h46 neighborhood time) and the accompanying wave (15h35 nearby time) caused the reactors' cooling of the spent fuel pools of the Fukushima Daiichi nuclear plants to fizzle.
 This started what has emerged as a non-stoppable nuclear disaster in history.

 1.1 Location of the Nuclear Accident

-The Fukushima Daiichi Nuclear Power Plant is in the town of Okuma, in Fukushima Prefecture.
-It sits on the nation's east coast, around 220km (137 miles) northeast of the capital Tokyo.
-To reiterate, at approximately 14:46 local time (05:46 GMT), dating March 11 of the year 2011, the earthquake - known as the Great East Japan Earthquake, or the 2011 Tohoku earthquake - struck east of the city of Sendai, 97km north of the plant.
+The Fukushima Daiichi Nuclear Power Plant is in Okuma, Fukushima Prefecture, on the nation's east coast, around 220km (137 miles) northeast of Tokyo's capital.
+To reiterate, on March 11, 2011, at approximately 14:46 local time (05:46 GMT), the earthquake—known as the Great East Japan Earthquake or the 2011 Tohoku earthquake—struck east of Sendai, 97km north of the plant.

 The aftermath is tremendous because people had only ten minutes of warning before the tidal wave hit the coast.
 Generally, close to a portion of a million individuals had to leave their homes because of seismic tremors, earthquakes, tsunamis, and nuclear accidents.